Q and A with Meteorologist Kris Allred from Savannah, GA

 Kris Allred is the Chief Meteorologist at WSAV News 3, reporting on the 5 p.m., 5:30 p.m., 6 p.m., 10 p.m. and 11 p.m. broadcasts and digital platforms.

-Kris holds a Bachelor of Arts degree in speech communication and telecommunication and film from The University of Alabama.
-She later attended Mississippi State where she earned her Master’s degree in Meteorology.
+Kris holds a Bachelor of Arts degree in speech communication, telecommunication, and film from The University of Alabama.
+She later attended Mississippi State, earning her Master’s degree in Meteorology.
 Kris holds the AMS seal in meteorology.

 Kris lives on Wilmington Island with her two children, Eli and Carson, and their dog named Tucker.
 In her spare time, she enjoys staying active, running, going to the beach and taking in the sights and sounds of our beautiful city.